-What does Cub Scouting offer my son?
+What does Cub Scouting offer my son or daughter?

 Cub Scouting offers fun and challenging activities that promote character development and physical fitness.
 Service projects, ceremonies, games, and other activities guide boys through the core values and offer them a sense of personal achievement.
 Through positive peer group interaction and parental guidance, boys also learn honesty, bravery, and respect.